 Most teak timberland investors we are aware of are currently assuming flat pricing going forward.
 This includes successful buyers.
 Markets have been flat to declining over the last several years and there is much discussion among those familiar with the market, with some suggesting prices will rise, while others are less optimistic.
 In general, the most common practice of late is to model flat pricing.
 However, in this case we have chosen to assume a modest amount of appreciation.
 Starting prices for the DCF model are based on the those reported for the Cost Approach described in Chapter 6.
 Those prices are based on a three-year average, including recent turmoil resulting from the pandemic.
 As such, they are likely lower than would otherwise be the case, had the pandemic not occurred.
-Because of this, we model a "return-to-trend" scenario; whereby, prices are assumed to return to three-year pre-pandemic levels after an additional three years.
-Prices beyond that point are assumed to remain flat.
+Because of this, we model a "return-to-trend" scenario, whereby prices are assumed to return to the long-term average, as shown in Table 6.1.
+We assume a 5-year appreciation period, after which prices are assumed to remain flat.
+This is a departure from last year's assumptions, which assumed a 3-year return period to full pre-pandemic pricing.
+This year's appreciation assumptions are less bullish.
+Given the fact that we are now another year removed from the worst of the pandemic and that prices have yet to demonstrate a post-pandemic rebound, a more conservative approach is warranted.